Choose Right Chart Type for Data Visualization. Part 1: Data Comparison April 12th, 2017 by AnyChart Team

 Bar Chart, Column Chart

 For data comparison across several categories based on their absolute or relative values, the easiest way is to depict them as horizontal or vertical bars in a Bar chart or a Column chart respectively.
-The general rule here is pick the former for smaller sets of data, usually up to 10 values.
-The Column chart type can be used for bigger ones and when captions appear to be long.
+The general rule here is to pick the latter for smaller sets of data, usually up to 10 values.
+The Bar chart type can be used for bigger ones and when captions appear to be long.

 For example: revenue per product.